-- 67. Philippine climate is characterized with relatively high temperature, humidity and rainfall.
+- 68. Philippine climate is characterized with relatively high temperature, humidity and rainfall.
 Rainfall varies regionally, which highly depend upon the direction of moisture-bearing winds and location of mountain ranges.
 The eastern parts of the country receive the highest amount of rainfall while the southernmost part of Mindanao receives the least.
-Based on the Modified Corona classification, the following are the four types of climate in the Philippines. - 68.
+Based on the Modified Corona classification, the following are the four types of climate in the Philippines. - 69.
 Type I: Two pronounced seasons, dry from November to April, and wet during the rest of the year.
-Maximum rain period is from June to September. - 69.
+Maximum rain period is from June to September.
+Provinces with Type I climate where TTIs are located include Benguet, Pangasinan, Bulacan, Metro Manila, Batangas, and Iloilo. - 70.
 Type II: No dry season with a very pronounced maximum rain period from December to February.
 There is not a single dry month.
-Minimum monthly rainfall occurs during the period from March to May. - 70.
+Minimum monthly rainfall occurs during the period from March to May.
+Only Camarines Sur falls under this type of climate. - 71.
 Type III: No very pronounced maximum rain period, with a short dry season lasting only from one to three months, either during the period from December to February or from March to May.
 This climate type resembles Type I since it has a short dry season.
-Provinces with this type of climate Misamis Oriental and Maguindanao.
+Provinces with this type of climate include Isabela, Oriental Mindoro, Cebu, Zamboanga del Sur, Misamis Oriental and Maguindanao.

-71. Type IV: Rainfall is more or less evenly distributed throughout the year.
+72. Type IV: Rainfall is more or less evenly distributed throughout the year.
 This climate type resembles the second type more closely since it has no dry season.
-Provinces included in the project with this type of climate include Leyte.
+Provinces included in the project with this type of climate include Leyte, Agusan del Norte, Davao Oriental, and South Cotabato.